Blog archive all

 In the countryside of Saada, there is no electricity or phone service and generators can be deadly.

 For what, hopefully, will be Hosni Mubarak’s last presidential visitto the United States, the ageing autocrat is allegedly paying US-based Egyptians to demonstrate their support for him.
 The going rate is said to be $100.
 Oh dear, the US is so expensive.
-Back in Egypt, I’m told, the usual reward… Read more
+Back in Egypt, I’m told, the usual… Read more

 The Columbia Journalism Review has triggered a fascinating debate about the ever-blurring lines between journalism and blogging.